 - Identification – Each poster must have the following information in the upper left corner on the back of the poster: Name, County, Age (as of June 30, 2022), poster category, age division.
 Use the provided tags for this information.

 - Posters will be judged at the county level.
 One poster in each category and age division may be submitted for state judging.
 It is at the county’s discretion to send winning posters on to the state level contest.

 - Posters will be judged at the state level.
 All state level entries will receive a certificate, appropriate ribbon award, State Fair ribbon, and premium ($3.50) for each poster entered at the state level.

 - Posters submitted to the state level will be on display electronically at the State Fair of West Virginia in August.
 Dairy category posters will be physically displayed at the State Dairy Show in August at WVU Jackson’s Mill.

 - Special Award for Dairy Category – The state winner in each of the three age categories will receive a homemade ice cream freezer.
 The freezers will be awarded at the West Virginia Dairy Cattle Show and Festival.
 The sponsor of the freezers is the American Dairy Association.

-- Special Award for 4-H Promotion Categories – The individuals who create the top poster (out of the three (3) age divisions) at the State level in each of the three 4-H Promotion categories (General, Club, and Camp) will have an opportunity to work with our WVU Extension Service Communications Office to further develop the posters into a promotion piece that will be used state wide during future 4-H programs and events.
+- Special Award for 4-H Promotion Categories – The individuals who create the top poster (out of the three (3) age divisions) at the State level will have an opportunity to work with our WVU Extension Communication Department to further develop the posters into a promotion piece that will be used state wide during future 4-H programs and events.